jinfu-leng/ROS_Nodes/README.md

 ROS_Nodes
 =========

-Collection of my ros nodes.
-My work mainly focus on UAV in NIMBUS lab.
+I worked for the NIMBUS lab, and the lab mainly fouce on UAV research.

+This is the collection of my ROS(Robtic Operating System) nodes.